-Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water source in the Chimney Heights System has a high susceptibility to potential contamination.
+Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water sources in the combined New Milford system have a moderate-to-high susceptibility to potential contamination.
 To read the DPH report, visit ct.gov/dph.